pvcraven/web-development-class/source/06_server_management/06_aws_software_setup/aws_software_setup.rst

     <iframe width="560" height="315" src="https://www.youtube.com/embed/y-CK4zzoBM0" frameborder="0" allowfullscreen></iframe>

+Connect to your server via SSH using the Mac's Terminal program or the MobaXTerm program.

-We are now in the server.
-We need to update the software, and install new software.
+We need to update the software on the server, and install new software.
 Enter these commands.
 You can copy/paste them if you like.
 Note that most terminal programs use shift-insert to paste, and not ctrl-v.